 It should seem simple to match the color scheme in a room.
 Blues and greens go together.
 Black and white go together, and anything neutral is a winner.
-However, in bringing out the best display of the color palette in a living room, confusion can set in.
+However, confusion can set in bringing out the best display of the color palette in a living room.

 Bedrooms are equally intimidating for color; especially if you start with a blank slate.
 For instance, choosing the best paint color for a bedroom for grey furniture may have you running to a warm white or beige.
 However, some colors and tones can make you feel more at home by learning how you can complement gray with the right paint color.